MINES’ POLICY LIBRARY

 C. INDEPENDENT CONTRACTOR.

-Berry Companies, Inc. (“Contractor”) shall perform its duties hereunder as an independent contractor and not as an employee.
+[insert vendor name] (“Contractor”) shall perform its duties hereunder as an independent contractor and not as an employee.
 Neither Contractor nor any agent or employee of Contractor shall be deemed to be an agent or employee of Mines.
+Contractor shall not have authorization, express or implied, to bind Mines to any agreement, liability, or understanding, except as expressly set forth herein.
 Contractor and its employees and agents are not entitled to unemployment insurance or workers compensation benefits through Mines and Mines shall not pay for or otherwise provide such coverage for Contractor or any of its agents or employees.
-Unemployment insurance benefits will be available to Contractor and its employees and agents only if such coverage is made available by Contractor or a third party.
 Contractor shall pay when due all applicable employment taxes and income taxes and local head taxes incurred pursuant to this Agreement.
-Contractor shall not have authorization, express or implied, to bind Mines to any agreement, liability or understanding, except as expressly set forth herein.
-Contractor shall (a) provide and keep in force workers’ compensation and unemployment compensation insurance in the amounts required by law, (b) provide proof thereof when requested by Mines, and (c) be solely responsible for its acts and those of its employees and agents.
+Contractor shall (a) Contractor shall (a) provide and keep in force workers’ compensation and unemployment compensation insurance in the amounts required by law, (b) provide proof thereof when requested by Mines, and (c) be solely responsible for its acts and those of its employees and agents.
+Regardless of any access, use of Mines facilities, Mines infrastructure, Mines software or email, Contractor shall at all times maintain and control its independence from Mines and the State of Colorado and shall not be considered an employee or representative of Mines under any circumstance.
+Failure by Contractor to represent and hold itself out as an independent contractor for purposes of its work with Mines shall be considered a breach of this Agreement.

 Contractor shall strictly comply with all applicable federal and state laws, rules, and regulations in effect or hereafter established, including, without limitation, laws applicable to discrimination, unfair employment practices, and data privacy or protection.